brollup/brollup/lib/src/entry/README.md

 # Entries
-`Bitcoin Virtual Machine` employs of 6 types of entries:
+`Brollup` employs of 6 types of entries:

 | Entry Type       |  Description                                                                                  |
 |:-----------------|:----------------------------------------------------------------------------------------------|